Territorial Defence Force of the Republic of Bosnia and Herzegovina

 The Territorial Defence Force of the Republic of Bosnia and Hercegovina (Teritorijalna odbrana Republike Bosne i Hercegovine (T.O.
-BiH)) were the first official armed forces of Bosnia and Herzegovina at the beginning of the Bosnian War.
+BiH)) were the first official armed forces of the Republic of Bosnia and Herzegovina at the beginning of the Bosnian War.
 They were eventually transformed into the Army of the Republic of Bosnia and Herzegovina.

 History

-Teritorijalna odbrana (TO) was the name of a local defence reserve force in the former Yugoslav People's Army.
+The Territorial Defense (Teritorijalna odbrana; TO for short) was the name of a local defence reserve force in the former Yugoslav People's Army (JNA).
 The TO were organized in their respective country with a separate command that of the JNA.
 The TO was a Civilian Home Guard, roughly like a paramilitary or a reserve military force.
 The regions of the TO were in charge of mobilization with the help of the local population.

 TORBiH in Bosnia

 The TO was the official army of Bosnia and Herzegovina, along with the separate Bosnian military forces formed by Sefer Halilović the Patriotic League (PL).
 The TO, from 1991 to April 1992, absorbed all units of the PL and districts military formations into the TO, which was eventually transformed at the end of May 1992 into the Army of the Republic of Bosnia and Herzegovina.